 Terms of Appointment

 Each Fellow must agree to the terms and conditions delineated in the letter of appointment and Terms of Appointment document including provisions for obtaining and maintaining a security clearance.
 A Fellow must agree that at the end of the Fellowship appointment period, he or she will become employed by the company operating the Naval Nuclear Laboratory at either the Bettis Atomic Power Laboratory or Knolls Atomic Power Laboratory.
-The required employment period will be one year for every two years of Fellowship support.
+The required employment period will be one month for every two months of Fellowship support with a minimum obligation of one year.
+The employment obligation will be rounded to the nearest whole month.
 Knolls Atomic Power Laboratory is located near Albany, New York and Bettis Atomic Power Laboratory is located near Pittsburgh, Pennsylvania.

 Fellows must inform the USCA Special Programs, Charleston Office of changes in address and must complete any evaluation/assessment questionnaires for Fellowship information and/or evaluation.